-Netarts, Oregon.
-Learn how to find, dig, transport, clean, and prepare butter, steamer, and gaper clams during one of the lowest tides in 2017.
+Learn how to find, dig, transport, clean, and prepare butter, steamer, and gaper clams during one of the lowest tides this year.
 Learn gathering regulations and limits.
 Learn how Native Americans gathered these same clams.
 The times we meet are dictated by when the tides are low enough to for us to reach the clams.
 End time is just an estimate.

 Recreational Shellfish Licenses are now required for anyone 12 and over to collect shellfish in Oregon.
 In-state licenses are $9/year, Out of state licenses are $17 for 3 days or $26/year.
 3-Day licenses must specify the days you intend to do the collecting.
 You must carry the License with you during the workshop or you will only be allowed to watch.
 If shellfish are found in your possession on the beach and you do not have a license, the fine is $75 and up.
 Licenses should be purchased “PRIOR” to our events at any Oregon Fred Meyer, Bi-Mart, and other sporting goods stores.

 If you have any questions call the Oregon Department of Fish and Wildlife at 800-720-6339 or 503-947-6000.
 There is an informational page at here.
 Licenses can be ordered by mail but the process takes about a month.
 DO NOT wait until the last minute!